wtechgo/vidhop-docker/readme.md

 ## Functional Information

-VidHop enables Linux users to download videos, songs, thumbnails, complete channels and playlists from popular video platforms to their workstation.
+VidHop enables users to download videos, songs, thumbnails, complete channels and playlists from popular video platforms to their workstation.

 Each download also saves the video **metadata** and its thumbnail (video banner image).
 When users download a channel or